RShuken/Capstone-server/README.md

 you don't need to change the test_DB_URL because we don't use it in production.

-2.  then manual check the `package.json` and make sure that you have` postgrator` into the `dependencies`, also be sure to remove postgrator from the dev dependencies or else this means we can't migrate the files in the server.
+2.  then manual check the `package.json` and make sure that you have `postgrator` into the `dependencies`, also be sure to remove postgrator from the dev dependencies or else this means we can't migrate the files in the server.

 3. Now create a new Heroku instance with `heroku create`

-3.  now push to github, then do a push to heroku with `git push heroku main` _user master if the branch is called master_
+4.  now push to github, then do a push to heroku with `git push heroku main` _use master if the branch is called master_

-4.  now lets create the db with a free hobby version in heroku. type into the git bash or the command line `heroku addons: create heroku-postgresql:hobby-dev` this adds a database to our server so we can start doing migrations inside of it and seed it.
+5.  now lets create the db with a free hobby version in heroku. type into the git bash or the command line `heroku addons: create heroku-postgresql:hobby-dev` this adds a database to our server so we can start doing migrations inside of it and seed it.

+5.  a now we need to migrate the DB type `npm run migrate:production` or we type `heroku run npm run migrate` to get started on the migration.

+5.b: now set env vairables for heroku - need to fill this out

-5.  now `seed` the db on the server by following these steps
+6.  now `seed` the db on the server by following these steps
     a.
 Open terminal or Git Bash and `CD into the seeds folder`.
     b. now type `cat <file.name> | heroku pg:psql` remove the <> around the file name.
 This will tell you it works by outputting 'insert' a few times

-we type `heroku run npm run migrate` to get started on the migration.

 `heroku pg:psql` is a handy tool that will get us into the shell there.
 Then we can do \dt to see the tables in heroku

 # Before turning in the capstone

 flush the heroku DB and then provide them the new mock data files

+# Demo Accounts:
+Login: mentee@gmail.com Pass: test
+Login: mentor@gmail.com Pass: test